-- tenure track faculty have been implemented to ensure a semester sabbatical after reappointment and before tenure.
+- Recommendations from the ad hoc committees have led to changes in the procedures in the Office of Academic Affairs.
+For example, the parental leave policy has been recently modified to allow for either one or two semesters of accommodation with regard to teaching and provides a flexible policy with respect to the tenure clock for review.
+Changes to the sabbatical policy for tenure track faculty have been implemented to ensure a semester sabbatical after reappointment and before tenure.
 The Office of Academic Affairs, also in response to faculty recommendations, meets yearly with the tenure track faculty to discuss the tenure and promotion process and meets with the chairs of the departments/programs that will have a tenure case in the following year. - The Academic Council modified the procedures of the RAB in 2006.
 For cases where there is disagreement between a department's positive vote and Advisory's negative evaluation, the Academic Council voted to change to a simple majority (from two-thirds) the vote required for non-concurrence with the recommendation based on a telling procedural error or the use of inappropriate criteria.
-The RAB has played an active oversight role, as seen for example in a recent case in which it remanded a negative decision back to Advisory, resulting in a subsequent change in Advisory's vote on the case. - Some notable sub-committees where students work closely with administrators include the Student Life Committee, the University Residential Life Committee, the Dining Committee, the ITS-WSA Committee, the Public Safety Advisory Committee, the Financial Aid Committee, and the Educational Policy Committee.
+The RAB has played an active oversight role, as seen for example in a recent case in which it remanded a negative decision back to Advisory, resulting in a subsequent change in Advisory's vote on the case. - Some notable sub-committees where students work closely with administrators include the Student Life Committee, the University Residential Life Committee, the Dining Committee, the ITS-WSA Committee, the Public Safety Advisory Committee, the Financial Aid Committee and the Educational Policy Committee.
 There are also a number of external WSA committees: the Concert Committee, the Green Fund Committee, the Senior Class Officer Committee, the Committee for Investor Responsibility, and the Spring Fling Committee.